-Rudolf Oppenheimer, born on the 1st October 1931.
+Rudolf Oppenheimer, born on 1 October 1931.
 Second child to Hans and Rita, younger brother to Paul and later, older brother to Eve.
 Uncle.
 Cousin.
 Second Cousin.
 Second Cousin twice removed.
 ‘Cousin’ without being related.
 Fellow Survivor.
 And Friend.

 Rudi, or Ruzzi as we fondly knew him, was very much his own man.
 To those who knew him well; open, engaging and fun loving.
 And he lived life to the full, he loved life.